Lewisham Council Homepage Skip navigation

 At home

-Gardeners can make a valuable contribution in providing alternative habitats for wildlife and linking urban green spaces with nature reserves and the wider countryside.
+If you're a gardener, you can make a valuable contribution by providing alternative habitats for wildlife and linking urban green spaces with nature reserves and the wider countryside.

-Housing land, both private and public, constitutes the largest amount of open space within Lewisham Borough..
+Housing land, both private and public, constitutes the largest amount of open space within the Lewisham borough.
 However, much of the housing space including gardens and estate grounds lie outside the control of the Council and needs the interest of home-owners and registered social landlords for their biodiversity improvements.

 Your back and front gardens host an amazing variety of wildlife and that should be celebrated and encouraged.
 Consider these simple things that you can do to encourage and support wildlife:

-• do not pave over your existing garden and start or continue wildlife gardening including in front gardens - use native and/or wildlife friendly plants, those with simple flowers and night scented varieties are especially useful.
+• do not pave over your existing garden and start or continue wildlife gardening including in front gardens - use native or wildlife friendly plants, those with simple flowers and night scented varieties are especially useful

 • build a bee/bug hotel to benefit insects and other invertebrates - advice available from The Woodland Trust